skyportal/skyportal/doc/setup.md

 1. Initialize the database with `make db_init` (this only needs to happen once).
 2. Copy `config.yaml.defaults` to `config.yaml`.
-2. If you want some test data to play with, run `make load_demo_data`.
 3. Run `make log` to monitor the service and, in a separate window, `make run` to start the server.
+4. If you want some test data to play with, run `make load_demo_data` (do this while the server is running!).

 Direct your browser to http://localhost:5000.